OfficeDev/open-xml-docs/docs/how-to-convert-a-word-processing-document-from-the-docm-to-the-docx-file-format.md

     End Using
 ```

-The sample code next verifies that the vbaProject part exists, deletes
-the part and saves the document.
-The code has no effect if the file to
-convert does not contain a vbaProject part.
-To find the part, the sample
-code retrieves the <span sdata="cer"
-target="P:DocumentFormat.OpenXml.Packaging.MainDocumentPart.VbaProjectPart">**VbaProjectPart** property of the document.
-It
+The sample code next verifies that the vbaProject part exists, deletes the part and saves the document.
+The code has no effect if the file to convert does not contain a vbaProject part.
+To find the part, the sample code retrieves the **VbaProjectPart** property of the document.
+It calls the **DeletePart** method to delete the part, and then calls the **Save** method of the document to save the changes.
-calls the <span sdata="cer"
-target="M:DocumentFormat.OpenXml.Packaging.OpenXmlPartContainer.DeletePart(DocumentFormat.OpenXml.Packaging.OpenXmlPart)">**DeletePart** method to delete the part, and
-then calls the <span sdata="cer"
-target="M:DocumentFormat.OpenXml.Wordprocessing.Document.Save(DocumentFormat.OpenXml.Packaging.MainDocumentPart)">**Save** method of the document to save the
-changes.

 ```csharp
     // Look for the vbaProject part.
 If it is there, delete it.